World religions and theology

 A student exchange programme offers you the opportunity to spend up to a year at the University of Leuven in Belgium, the University of Glasgow in Scotland or other universities open to TCD students, e.g. in the US and Canada.

 The course in World religions and theology is an arts degree and shares many features of other arts degrees in Trinity College.
 A knowledge of the cultures, values and histories of different societies in the global community is an asset for many types of careers.
 Students graduate with an understanding of the challenges and opportunities which multi-cultural societies present.
 This understanding is of particular value to those who pursue careers in media, education, public policy making, human resources and health care professions, law and business.
-Graduates have skills which are highly valued by potential employers, and our graduates pursue the same kinds of careers as other arts graduates.
-Over recent years these have included careers in publishing, media, business, education, archaeology, tourism, law and psychology.
+Graduates have skills which are highly valued by potential employers, leading to careers in publishing, media, business, education, cultural institutions, non-government organisations, migrant services, law, psychology, and healthcare.
 Many of our graduates go on for postgraduate studies at Trinity College and first tier universities around the world.
-Trinity College's Careers Advisory Service recently surveyed employers about what they looked for in arts graduates and top of the list came: enthusiasm for the position, personal qualities and transferable skills such as good oral communication, written communication, team work and problem solving.
-Students of religions and theology have ample opportunity to develop all of these skills within a department which is relatively small and student centred.
+Trinity College’s Careers Advisory Service recently surveyed employers about what they looked for in arts graduates and top of the list came: enthusiasm for the position, personal qualities and transferable skills such as good oral communication, analytical ability, critical thinking, presentation techniques, team work and problem solving.
+Students of religions and theology have ample opportunity to develop all of these skills within a department which is relatively small and very student centred.

 Tel: +353 1 896 1297